Example Usage¶

 [2]:

-import chalc as ch
+import chalc.chromatic as chromatic

 import numpy as np